 The criteria and weighting for part B of the process can be found in the downloadable guide.
 The core criteria listed above are still fundamental to the success of the application but there is additional weighting towards the presentation performance.

-Initial submissions for review need to be with IQ by 28th June 2024.
+Initial submissions for review will open on Tuesday 1st April 2025 and need to be with IQ by Friday 29th August 2025.

-Initial judging of submissions will be completed by 16th August 2024 with feedback provided to applicants.
+Initial judging of submissions will be completed in September 2025 with feedback provided to applicants.

-Successful applicants will be invited to deliver their presentations on the 17th September 2024.
+Successful applicants will be invited to deliver their presentations in October 2025.

 The winning entrant will be required to share the project results with IQ, which will be in the form of a paper and presentation of their results to be delivered online, in print, and through Branch and IQ events.